xavierleune/aerospike-client-php/doc/internals.md

 ## Bin Values

 ### Supported Types
-PHP strings, integers and associative arrays should map directly to the equivalent types on the database - string, integer, list, and map.
+PHP strings, integers and arrays should map directly to the equivalent types on the database - string, integer, list, and map.

 ### Handling Unsupported Types